CEODemitri/CEODemitri/README.md

 - 👋 Helllooo, I am @CEODemitri
 - 👀 I’m interested in all things electric and magnetic!
-New developer {est. feb 2023}
+I have been learning programming since November 2022.
+At this moment, I am focusing on a specilization in developing Full Stack Web Applications I have completed various certificates to earn my credentials as a developer {est. feb 2023}
-- 🌱 I’m currently learning all things software development. thank you
+- 🌱 I’m currently learning:
+-         Advanced Python Programming
+-         C#
+-         Ruby
+-         Java
+-         JavaScript; And Various Frameworks and Libraries
-- 💞️ I’m looking to collaborate on innovative technologies and dinosaur projects alike
+- 💞️I’m looking to collaborate on innovative technologies and dinosaur projects alike.
+I can adapt as needed to best enhance the main project.
 - 📫 How to reach me ... look at up the moon and howl
     <details>